100 Sights in Amsterdam, Netherlands (with Map and Images)

 De Wallen is the largest and best known red-light district in Amsterdam.
 It consists of a network of alleys containing approximately 300 one-room cabins rented by prostitutes who offer their sexual services from behind a window or glass door, typically illuminated with red lights and blacklight.
 Window prostitution is the most visible and typical kind of red-light district sex work in Amsterdam.

 The Amsterdam from 1990 is a replica of the mirror return ship of the same name of the Dutch East India Company (VOC).
-When, at the end of the 20th century, interest in the history of the VOC and its role in the history of the Netherlands increased, plans were made to rebuild VOC ships.
+When interest in the history of the VOC and its role in the history of the Netherlands increased at the end of the 20th century, plans arose to recreate VOC ships.
 One of those ships is the Amsterdam.
 Between 1982 and 1990, a replica of this was built from iroko wood by 400 volunteers of the Stichting Amsterdam Bouwen Oostindiëvaarder (SABO).
-Since 1990, this replica has been moored at the jetty of the National Maritime Museum in Amsterdam, the former 's Lands Zeemagazijn.
+This replica has been moored since 1990 at the jetty of the National Maritime Museum in Amsterdam, the former 's Lands Zeemagazijn.

 The Oude Kerk is Amsterdam's oldest building and newest art institute.
 The building was founded about 1213 and consecrated in 1306 by the bishop of Utrecht with Saint Nicolas as its patron saint.
 After the Reformation in 1578, it became a Calvinist church, which it remains today.
 It stands in De Wallen, now Amsterdam's main red-light district.
 The square surrounding the church is the Oudekerksplein.